zhumeisongsong/blog/_posts/clean-architecture-part4-chap13-component-cohesion.md

 categories: ["clean"]
 ---

 Which classes belong in which components?

-The three principles of component cohesion are:
+Here are three principles of component cohesion are:

 ## REP: The Reuse/Release Equivalence Principle

+The classes and modules that are formed into a component must belong to **a cohesive group**.
+There must be **some overarching theme or purpose** that those modules all share.
-The granule of reuse is the granule of release.

-`software reuse—a fulfillment of one of the oldest promises of the object-oriented model.`
+The granule of reuse is the granule of release.One of the oldest promises of the object-oriented model is software reuse.

 Reuse/Release components' basic requirements:
-- tracked through a `release process`
+- tracked through a **release process**
-- are given `release numbers`
+- are given **release numbers**

+For:
+- without release numbers, there would be no way to ensure that all the reused components are compatible with each other
--  `when` new releases are coming
-- `which changes` those new releases will bring
+- software developers need to know when new releases are coming, and which changes those new releases will bring
--  produce the appropriate notifications and release documentation
+- the release process must produce the appropriate notifications and release documentation so that users can make informed decisions about when and whether to integrate the new release.

-The classes and modules that are formed into a component must belong to `a cohesive group`.
-There must be `some overarching theme or purpose` that those modules all share.
+Weakness:

-The advice is weak because it is `hard to precisely explain` the glue that holds the classes and modules together into a single component.
+- It is hard to precisely explain the glue that holds the classes and modules together into a single component.
+- The weakness of this principle is more than compensated for by the strength of the CCP and the CRP.
+In a negative sense.

 ## CCP: The Common Closure Principle